awsdocs/amazon-kendra-developer-guide/doc_source/API_UpdateIndex.md

 Required: No

  ** [DocumentMetadataConfigurationUpdates](#API_UpdateIndex_RequestSyntax) **   <a name="Kendra-UpdateIndex-request-DocumentMetadataConfigurationUpdates"></a>
-The document metadata you want to update\.
+The document metadata configuration you want to update for the index\.
+Document metadata are fields or attributes associated with your documents\.
+For example, the company department name associated with each document\.
 Type: Array of [DocumentMetadataConfiguration](API_DocumentMetadataConfiguration.md) objects
 Array Members: Minimum number of 0 items\.
 Maximum number of 500 items\.
 Required: No

  ** [Id](#API_UpdateIndex_RequestSyntax) **   <a name="Kendra-UpdateIndex-request-Id"></a>
-The identifier of the index to update\.
+The identifier of the index you want to update\.
 Type: String
 Length Constraints: Fixed length of 36\.
 Pattern: `[a-zA-Z0-9][a-zA-Z0-9-]*`
 Required: Yes

  ** [Name](#API_UpdateIndex_RequestSyntax) **   <a name="Kendra-UpdateIndex-request-Name"></a>
-The name of the index to update\.
+The name of the index you want to update\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 1000\.
 Pattern: `[a-zA-Z0-9][a-zA-Z0-9_-]*`
 Required: No

  ** [RoleArn](#API_UpdateIndex_RequestSyntax) **   <a name="Kendra-UpdateIndex-request-RoleArn"></a>
-A new IAM role that gives Amazon Kendra permission to access your Amazon CloudWatch logs\.
+An AWS Identity and Access Management \(IAM\) role that gives Amazon Kendra permission to access Amazon CloudWatch logs and metrics\.
 Type: String
 Length Constraints: Minimum length of 0\.
 Maximum length of 1284\.
 Pattern: `arn:[a-z0-9-\.]{1,63}:[a-z0-9-\.]{0,63}:[a-z0-9-\.]{0,63}:[a-z0-9-\.]{0,63}:[^/].{0,1023}`